FSTDriverless/AirSim/README.md

 # Formula Student Technion Driverless - Based on AirSim

 To view AirSim git and the original README, please go to [AirSim git](https://github.com/Microsoft/AirSim).

+### Updates

+* We share now our final trained model based on imitation learning.
+The model can be found in [Models folder](Models).

 This project is about training and implementing self-driving algorithm for Formula Student Driverless competitions.
 In such competitions, a formula race car, designed and built by students, is challenged to drive through previously unseen tracks that are marked by traffic cones.
 We present a simulator for formula student car and the environment of a driverless competition.
 The simulator is based on AirSim.

 ![technion_formula_car](docs/images/technion_formula_car.png)
 *The Technion Formula Student car.
 Actual car (left), simulated car (right)*